Weak existence for SDEs with singular drifts and fractional Brownian or Levy noise beyond the subcritical regime: Proof of the main results

 \subsection{Main integral bound}

 This section is crucial for the overall proof of our main results.
-First, after a thorough preparation, we obtain a certain bound on additive functionals of the solutions to SDEs \eqref{eq:main_eq} and \eqref{eq:main_eq_levy} in \cref{step02a}.
+First, after a thorough preparation, we obtain a certain bound on additive functionals of the solutions to the SDEs~\eqref{eq:main_eq} and~\eqref{eq:main_eq_levy} in Lemma~\ref{lem:step02a}.
 Then, we use this bound to obtain a priori bounds on the $1$-variation of solutions to these SDEs.
-Since the driving noises of these SDEs share many similar features, to avoid unnecessary repetitions, we will work in the unified setting, which, as we demonstrate later, is applicable both to $W^H$ and $L$.
+Since the driving noises of these SDEs share many similar features, to avoid unnecessary repetitions, we will work in a unified setting, which, as we demonstrate later, applies both to $W^H$ and $L$.